Skip to Content

 Auto-Layout

-The topology automatically arranges nodes using force simulation:
+The topology arranges nodes automatically:

 • Connected nodes cluster together